kennethd/mulberry-demo/README.md

 # Mulberry Exercise

+Project has been completed with an intent on focusing on the structure and packaging of a flask app, to be deployed as a part of a service ecosystem, in a testable manner.

+This repo contains two packages, "moruslib", which contains common library functions, to be shared across theoretical services, and "pplansvc", an implementation of the assignment service.

+Setup instructions are found in the `pplansvc` README

+A minimal set of tests is included, illustrating the mechanisms and code structure for creating tests at the unit, functional, and integration levels.

+Next steps would be:

+  * implement object serialization package for validation
+  * add the upload to aws piece

+# Project Spec

 Imagine a system where thousands of retail stores are concurrently sending product data to a service that will generate protection plans based on item cost and type.
 Each warranty is tied to a store.